Henryk Jerzy Chmielewski – Papa Chmiel

 In years 1950-1956 studied at the Academy of Fine Arts in Warsaw.
 After graduating from 1956 year, Chmielewski thought about becoming a poster artist , because comic book publishing was still impossible.
 However, in the same year, after de-Stalinization in the Eastern Bloc and the thaw of Gomułka in Poland itself, decided to try drawing comics again.
 Chmielewski created ten one-page episodes of Romek and A'Tomek, black and white comic book telling the story of two boys, the title characters, who accidentally fly a rocket into space while visiting the "astronautics exhibition".
 During the flight, the boys discover the talking space monkey Titus, used for experiments.
 At that time, the personalities of the heroes were not yet developed, and the idea of humanizing Titus as the main theme had yet to be born.

 The comic did not come out immediately, when the world of the young editor-in-chief was initially skeptical about it, fearing – despite the thaw – that publishing comics could cause trouble with the Central Press Control Office, Publications and shows, which had the right to censor newspapers.
-Only after the Soviet Union launched the Sputnik satellite 1 – 4 October 1957 r. Świat Młodych decided to start publishing Romek and A'Tomek due to its cosmic plot.
+Only after the Soviet Union launched the Sputnik satellite 1 – 4 October 1957 R. Świat Młodych decided to start publishing Romek and A'Tomek due to its cosmic plot.
 The first episode debuted on the front cover of 22 October issue, even though it was directed as a "photojournalism" instead of comics.
 The characters gained popularity and Chmielewski began to create new ones (no longer embedded in space) episodes titled Tytus, Romek and A'Tomek .
 W 1964 also launched the Tytus Club in the world of young people , from humorous articles presented as written by the chimpanzee himself.

 At the beginning 1965 year, after nine years of Titus … as press comics in episodes, Scout Publishing House – director Janusz Maruszewski proposed to create a comic with heroes.
 Because the publisher was only allowed to publish works related to scouting , Chmielewski received very detailed instructions on this story: Romek and A'Tomek were to be members of the Polish Scouting Association., who check, whether Tytus can also become a scout.
 In the course of the story, the main characters also tried to find their first job and earn, to visit a scout camp, learn about monument conservation and fight superstitions.
 The publishers commissioned Chmielewski to create a comic, which would give "education through entertainment and entertainment through education".